 · Are there areas in which you would prefer your money be directed?

 Meeting basic needs — survival and security.

 Your Money in Alignment Your Values.

-Now that you’ve identified your top five core values, create a budget that aligns with those values.
-If you have substantial debt but value being debt-free at all costs, find ways to reduce your expenses and put the extra money into paying off your debt.
+Now that you’ve identified your top five core values create a budget that aligns with those values.
+For example, if you have substantial debt but value being debt-free at all costs, find ways to reduce your expenses and put the extra money into paying off your debt.

 Money touches most aspects of your life.
-Become intentional about your money.
+So become intentional about your money.
 Direct it in ways to achieve financial goals that are aligned with your values.